AnyChart/docs.anychart.com/Stock_Charts/Series/Step_Line.md

 ### Coloring

 Color scheme makes your chart unique and helps to distinguish the series.
-For all Line-type series there are no filling colors, but we can change the stroke color using the {api:anychart.core.stock.series.StepLine#stroke}.stroke(){api} method.
+For all Line-type series there are no filling colors, but we can change the stroke color using the {api:anychart.core.stock.series.StepLine#stroke}stroke(){api} method.

 ```
 // coloring